greenwyrt/plover2CAT/docs/discussion/development.md

 ~~Some funtions are called upon every cursor change: updating the steno and style display, updating the block data display, and moving the tape to the proper spot.
 Responsiveness will speed up if all three are inactivated (set disabled) at the cost of less information visible.~~

-Docks nwo do not update unless they are open and visible.
+Docks now do not update unless they are open and visible.
 Closing all docks could be set as a "writing mode" with all docks hidden vs editing mode with docks set visible.

 ## Editor memory